GoldfishPi/composer-weather-app/readme.md

 public/css/
 public/js/
 ```
-8. Commit your project back to git with the commented .gitignore
+8. Commit your project back to git with the commented .gitignore.
+You can now recommit your project to your remote repo without unnecessary build files.

 ## Features